Have fun exploring the wild, wild west in this trio of authentic and picturesque ranching towns.

 Today, Serra Chapel offers Sunday morning mass in Spanish and English, but the building is closed for the rest of the week.
 A visit is still well worth your while: come for the unique sight of a quaint, pristine chapel situated on a hill amidst the rolling hills of Shandon, as well as views from Chapel Hill itself.
 Bonus: Between March and May, you might even get to see colorful carpets of Shandon’s famous wildflowers.

-Order hearty favorites at this roadside cafe, and learn about the life and career of its claim to fame, actor James Dean
+Enjoy cider tastings at this roadside taproom, and learn about the life and career of its claim to fame, actor James Dean

 Adjacent to the Jack Ranch Cafe, Mission Trail Taproom samples its unique hard beverages made from local fruit.
 Many of these are based on recipes and concepts that date back to the ancient world, including jerkum, a plum-based cider; perry, a pear-based cider; mead, a honey-based drink; plus apple cider, wine, port and brandy.
 Mission Trail is actually the only 100-percent pure jerkum producer in the world and California’s only producer of 100-percent pure pear perry.
 The business is owned by two brothers who grew up in Sonoma and studied winemaking.
 They’ve since planted acres and acres of fruit orchards in north SLO CAL for their distinctive fruit-based beverages.
 With 12 taps flowing at the Mission Trail Taproom, these drinks are available to sample and/or order by the glass.